Fantasy Coffins at the National Museum of Funeral History in Houston

 Custom coffins are not a new idea.
 History can show us many examples from the past and even the present.
-However, the symbolic ones from the Greater Accra Region of Ghana created primarily since the 1950s are the most distinctive and eye-catching ones that I have ever seen.
+However, the symbolic ones from the Greater Accra Region of Ghana created primarily since the 1950s are the most unique and eye-catching ones that I have ever seen.

 Seth Kane Kwei (also known as Kane Quaye) was a member of Ga, an ethnic group of people located in Ghana.
 Most of the original Ga people farmed and fished for a living; however, many have also gotten into trading and other professions.
 Seth Kane Kwei became a highly skilled carpenter.

 It is interesting to learn that women in the Ga culture typically control the money and inheritances of wealth occur along matrilineal lines of descent.
 Men live in men’s compounds, and the women and children live in women’s compounds.

 When people in that culture die, a strong belief in an afterlife exists.
 Their ancestors become even more powerful than living according to their ideas.
 Thus their funerals are causes for celebration.
 Coffins carried to the gravesites are accompanied by people singing, dancing and celebrating their departed one’s new status beyond the grave.

 Since the 1950s lavish fantasy coffins created at the Kane Kwei Carpentry Workshop in Teshie, Ghana (a suburb of Accra which is the capital of Ghana) has become well-known for this type of coffin artistry.
 Former apprentices who studied under Kane Kwei and his heirs are now doing this type of creativity in other workshops in the area.

-Chiefs and other leaders first had these elaborate and fanciful coffins, but widespread use of them has mushroomed since the 1960s in Ghana.
+Chiefs and other leaders first had these elaborate and fanciful coffins, but the widespread use of them has mushroomed since the 1960s in Ghana.